SharfarazMahmood/Blog_django/README.md

   * Keep Stories as Drafts to publish later
   * Ckeditor integrations to decorate your story.
   * Edit, Delete Stories
-  * Search through the Stories/Blogs.
+  * Search through the all the Stories.
   * Like, comment to other's Stories
+  * Reply to comments